Ecclesiastical Exemption from Listed Building Consent

 Example of an approved equivalent control system: the Church of England churches

-The planning procedure for the Church of England is enshrined in the Care of Churches and Ecclesiastical Jurisdiction Measure 1991 (7) and subsequent rules.
+The planning procedure for the Church of England is set out in the Care of Churches and Ecclesiastical Jurisdiction Measure 1991, the Ecclesiastical Jurisdiction and Care of Churches Measure 2018, and the Faculty Jurisdiction Rules 2015.

 It consists of two key formal stages around which a number of consultation rounds, both formal and informal, take place.